 People with chronic pain have often suffered for years.
 Their lives are an endless repeating of the movie Groundhog Day.
+In my case, I have suffered chronic pain for twenty-five years.
+I worked my last full-time job in 2005.
+Their lives are an endless repeating of the movie Groundhog Day.
 I endure the day, collapse in bed, spending several hours getting to sleep, only to start the process all over again the next day.
 And pain is just one of the plethora of issues I must deal with every day.
 I am not complaining.
 I accept life as it is, doing what I can to lessen my suffering.
 I don’t expect my doctors to work miracles, nor do I anticipate waking up one day and finding myself miraculously healed.
 That’s not how things work in the real world.
 Thousands and thousands of prayers have been offered on my behalf, and I spent the better part of twenty years daily asking God for healing.
 As the mythical Christian God is wont to do, he remained silent.

 When I write about suicide, people immediately worry that I am about to pull a David Foster Wallace.
 Not today, my friend, not today.
 All I am saying here is that chronic illness and pain drive people to ponder ending their lives.
 In fact, it is totally normal to have such thoughts.
 It’s not that I want to die — I don’t.
 I want to live.
 I want to watch more sunsets over Lake Michigan with the love of my life.
-I want to eat Polly’s food and make love to her.
+I want to eat Polly’s food and enjoy her company.
 I want to hear Bethany laugh while watching a stupid movie.
 I want to go to stock car races and baseball games with my sons.
 I want share Thanksgiving and Christmas with my family.
 I want to watch my grandchildren come of age, go off to college, and perhaps have families of their own.
 I want to watch the trees, bushes, and plants Polly and I have planted grow to maturity, covering our yard with summer beauty and shade.
+I want to watch the raccoons, possums, squirrels, and feral cats as they stop by to eat and provide us with a bit of entertainment.
+(Recently watching a raccoon run off on his back feet with an old bagel in his front paws — priceless.)
 There are so many things I want to do, yet when my body is wracked with pain, all I can think is this: PLEASE MAKE IT STOP!

-I know the goodness in you will urge you to try to encourage me in the comment section, a text, or an email.
+I know the goodness in you will urge you to try to encourage me in the comment section, or with a text or an email.
 There’s no need, friends.
 This is just me talking out loud and being brutally honest about life.
 I may die today, but it will not be by my own hands.
 My sister has a project she needs her wise, aged, technologically savvy smart-ass of a brother to take care of (she reads my blog, so I just had to say that).
-I can’t leave her in a lurch.
-And besides, NFL football starts soon.
-How about them Bengals?
+I can’t leave her in the lurch.
+And besides, the Bengals are likely headed for the playoffs.
+Maybe, just maybe this will be the year the Bungles become world champions.